 Top of the page

 Needle pancreas biopsy is a procedure to take a tiny sample (biopsy) of your pancreas tissue.
-Procedures called core biopsy or fine-needle aspiration are used.
+It's done using a core needle biopsy or fine-needle aspiration.
 The tissue sample will be checked under a microscope for cancer or other problems.
-It may take a few days to get the results.

 A pancreas biopsy may be done when an ultrasound, a CT scan, or an MRI shows a problem with the pancreas.

 The biopsy takes 20 to 60 minutes.
 It also takes time to prepare before the biopsy.
 And you can expect to be monitored after the biopsy for a few hours or more.